k3d4r2/MEL-Report/README.md

 # MEL-Report
-### Report on the "Accident Preventation System by using IR Sensors" mode
+### Report on the "Accident Preventation System by using IR Sensors" model